miwipe/acad_workshop2024/README.md

 ftp://ftp.sra.ebi.ac.uk/vol1/fastq/ERR104/077/ERR10493277/ERR10493277_2.fastq.gz
 ```

 This was just for you information, and if you wanted to play around with the full size dataset later.
-So do not dowload.
+So do not download.
 And as James have been going through adaptor trimming and QC I will not go into much detail about this here.
 How I did this can be found here https://github.com/miwipe/KapCopenhagen

 # Lets get some data analysis done